 In the event that historic land contamination is found at any time when carrying out works in relation to the development, it must be reported in writing immediately to the Local Planning Authority and all development shall cease immediately.
 Development shall not recommence until such times as an investigation and risk assessment has been submitted to and approved in writing by the Local Planning Authority, and where remediation is necessary, a remediation scheme has been submitted to and approved in writing by the Local Planning Authority.
-Development shall only re-commence thereafter following completion of measures identified in the approved remediation scheme. and the submission to and approval in writing of a verification report.
+Development shall only re-commence thereafter following completion of measures identified in the approved remediation scheme, and the submission to and approval in writing of a verification report.
 This must be conducted in accordance with all relevant, current, best practice guidance, including the Essex Contaminated Land Consortium's 'Land Affected by Contamination: Technical Guidance for Applicants and Developers'.
 Reason: The site lies on or in the vicinity of filled land where there is the possibility of contamination.

-19. Highways 1/7 (Parking and Turning Areas etc.)
+19. Highways 1/9 (Parking and Turning Areas etc.)

-Prior to the occupation of any of the proposed development the internal roads and junctions, vehicular accesses and turning facilities shall all be provided in accord with V & B DRAWING NUMBERED 736/1 REV C Reason: To ensure that vehicles using the site access do so in a controlled manner, in the interests of highway safety.
+Prior to the first occupation of any of the dwellings hereby approved the internal roads and junctions, visitor parking, vehicular accesses and turning facilities shall all be provided in full accord with the details shown on V & B DRAWING NUMBERED 736/1 REV E. The unallocated visitor parking space shown on the approved plans shall be signed as such prior to first occupation and shall subsequently be retained in perpetuity in its approved form and for its approved use.
+Reason: To ensure that vehicles using the site access do so in a controlled manner and to ensure there are sufficient parking provisions available, in the interests of highway safety.

-20. Highways 2/7 (Visibility Splays)
+20. Highways 2/9 (Visibility Splays)

 Prior to the occupation of any of the proposed development, a 11m x 2.4m x 11m visibility splay, shall be provided on both sides of the new bellmouth junction with Gosbecks View and shall be retained and maintained free from obstruction clear to ground thereafter.
 Reason: To ensure adequate intervisibility between drivers of vehicles using the proposed access and pedestrians in the interests of highway safety.

-21. Highways 3/7 (No Unbound Materials)
+21. Highways 3/9 (No Unbound Materials)